tendermint/tendermint/docs/architecture/adr-081-protobuf-mgmt.md

 managing the Cosmos SDK was primarily interested in having our protos versioned and easily accessible from the [Buf] registry.

-The three main customers for the `.proto` files and their needs, as currently understood, are as follows.
+The three main sets of stakeholders for the `.proto` files and their needs, as currently understood, are as follows.

 1. Tendermint needs Go code generated from `.proto` files.
 2. Consumers of Tendermint's `.proto` files, specifically projects that want to